nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Overview.md

 ![](./_doc/build_system_arch.PNG)

 [CMake](https://cmake.org/) is used to manage the whole build process.
 [Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html) is used to do component selection with dependency resolve, component configuration with feature enable, disable and customization.
-Misc generators can be inserted into CMake configurator to extend features like standalone project generation.
+Misc generators can be inserted into CMake configurator to extend features like IDE project generation.

 The input files are